JoshuaCWebDeveloper/genai-node-red/README.md

 #### Epic: UI/UX Design and Responsive Layout

+-   **UX-01**: Implement Undo/Redo Functionality

+    -   **Description**: Add undo and redo capabilities to the flow canvas to allow users to revert and reapply actions easily.
+    -   **Priority**: Medium
+    -   **Technical Requirements**: Develop a history management system that tracks user actions and allows them to be reversed or reapplied.

+-   **UX-02**: Enhance Zoom and Navigation Controls
+    -   **Description**: Improve the zoom and navigation controls on the flow canvas to better manage viewing large and complex flows.
+    -   **Priority**: Medium
+    -   **Technical Requirements**: Implement a minimap and enhanced zoom controls that provide a better overview and navigation experience.
 -   **UX-03**: Implement responsive design.
     -   **Objective**: Ensure the frontend client is accessible and usable across various devices.
     -   **Technical Requirements**: Adopt a responsive design approach that allows the frontend client to adapt to different screen sizes and resolutions, ensuring a consistent user experience.